bugtrip/practice_cpp/Readme.md

 # Practice (C++)

-1. Remove duplicates from sorted list.
+1. Remove duplicates from sorted list

 Given the head of a sorted linked list, delete all duplicates such that each element appears only once.
 Return the linked list sorted as well.
 The list is guaranteed to be sorted in ascending order.